-The perceive level of the bass has to do with the amount of air the speaker is capable of moving.
-More air movement means the sound waves will have higher sound pressure levels and will be perceived as being louder.
+The perceived level of the bass has to do with the amount of air the speaker is capable of moving.
+More air movement means the sound waves will have higher sound pressure levels and be perceived as louder.

-We must consider the area of the speaker diaphragm and the excursion of the diaphragm when calculating the amount of air and, therefore, the loudness of the sound waves a speaker is capable of producing.
+We must consider the area of the speaker diaphragm and the excursion of the diaphragm when calculating the amount of air and, therefore, the loudness of the sound waves a speaker can produce.

 With all damping and inefficiencies aside, larger speakers will require less excursion (vibrational movement) to produce the same volume of sound because their areas will push more air.
 Smaller speakers require more excursion (vibrational movement) to produce the same volume of sound.

 But why does this apply to bass frequencies, in particular?